Big-Life-Lab/PHES-ODM/metadata.md

 -   **preTreatmentDescription**: If `preTreatment` then describe the treatment that was performed.

--   **childID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates *a coma separated list of child sampleIDs*.
+-   **children**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates *a coma separated list of child sampleIDs*.

--   **parentID** : If this sample has been pooled into one big sample for analysis this indicates the *sampleID of the larger pooled sample*.
+-   **parent** : If this sample has been pooled into one big sample for analysis this indicates the *sampleID of the larger pooled sample*.

 -   **sizeL**: Total volume of water or sludge sampled.